lmc297/BTyper/README.md

 ### Can I use BTyper to calculate ANI?

-As of BTyper version 2.3.0, you can!
+Starting with BTyper version 2.3.0 and up, you can!
 Just add -\-anib True to your command (by default, this is set to -\-anib False).
 You can compare your input genome(s) to:

 * A database consisting of genomes of 18 published *Bacillus cereus* group species (referred to as the "published" database)